Strandbad Wannsee: History

 Nearby stations Nikolassee and Wannsee eased access to the beach, and the existing facilities were no longer sufficient.
 Plans to erect a permanent building at the site had come up as early as 1910, by Martin Wagner, later municipal construction director, but had been delayed due to the First World War.
 Now, the municipality of Berlin tasked the same Martin Wagner and colleague Richard Ermisch, both employees of the city and experienced in public building, with planning a large scale improvement project.
 While Wagner was responsible for the whole ensemble and its arrangement, Ermisch took care of the architecture.
-Construction commenced in 1929, and opening of the new buildings was one year later, in 1930.
+Construction commenced in 1929.
+The new buildings opened in 1930.

 The Great Depression compromised the execution of the plans Wagner and Ermisch had come up with.
 Initially, the budget had been a sum of that was supposed to have been spent on an additional five of the two-storeyed halls, as well as a large, circular main restaurant, a pier with a café on it, a marina and an open-air theater.
-Furthermore, a medicinal bath, a kindergarten and a pension had been thought of.
+A medicinal bath, a kindergarten and a pension were included.
 Of all that, only the existing four-structure complex was realized, and only after the maior visited the site to see that most of the reduced project had already been built and would not require much further work.
 In the end, about 2 million Reichsmark were spent.

 In the years that followed, attendances reached record highs, as Berliners wanted to see their new public bath.
 On the other hand, with Nazism growing, fights between various political groups, as well as the staff, damaged the reputation of the lido as well as that of the director, Hermann Clajus, who had been in this position since 1926 and was responsible for the continued development of the site.
 The Nazis especially disliked the "un-german" architecture.
 A sign forbidding Jews to access the premises disappeared during the Olympics in 1936, but from 1938 on, Jews were by law prohibited to enter.
 The non-nazi staff was replaced by party members, and entertainment was provided by bands of the Wehrmacht and the SA.
 In 1935, the communal corporation that had conducted business since 1926 was disbanded, and management of the business first went into responsibility of borough of Wilmersdorf, then, after an administrative reform in 1937, that of Zehlendorf.